-All employers will have to provide workers with a qualifying workplace pension by 2018.
+All employers must provide workers with a qualifying workplace pension.
 This is called automatic enrolment.

-The Pensions Regulator has produced employer guidance on automatic enrolment with helped specifically aimed at small and micro employers.
+The Pensions Regulator has produced employer guidance on automatic enrolment with help specifically aimed at small and micro employers.
 If you already have a workplace pension scheme, check with the Pensions Regulator if you can use it for automatic enrolment.

 Who will be automatically enrolled?

 You must enrol into the scheme all workers who:

 - are aged between 22 and the State Pension age